 Brushing Up: Calculus, Linear Algebra, and Statistics

 If it has been a while since you have taken a math course or worked with probabilities, you’ll likely want to review in those areas.
 Mathematics is long understood to be a perishable skill–if it has been more than two years since you’ve taken a math class, some of the concepts may seem dim.
 The good news, however, is that we tend to regain that knowledge more quickly than it took us to learn the first time.
 Probability as the logic of uncertainty is fundamental to statistics, so definitely reviewing basic probability will be to your advantage.
-While many have found algebra to be sufficient for basic statistics, certainly understanding the general concepts of calculus will provide a strong foundation for your statistics degree.
+While many have found algebra to be sufficient for basic statistics, certainly understanding the general concepts of calculus will provide a strong foundation for your applied statistics degree.

 To be successful in Michigan Technological University’s Online Master of Science in Applied Statistics program, students must have taken calculus, linear algebra, and introductory statistics at the undergraduate level.
 The skills and concepts covered in these courses would be great to brush up on prior to starting your graduate-level statistics coursework.